fordsfords/err/README.md

 allow a caller to easily check for specific error cases.
 The definition of the error codes is the responsibility of the application.
 The "err" system does not establish a convention.

+## Preparation

+Download the "err" repository from https://github.com/fordsfords/err

+I predict that most users will end up customizing the source files to conform to their application's software ecosystem.
+I did not develop "err" with the intention that it would be used as-is;
+it is a starting point.

+That said, I will consider any and all pull requests if you want to share your improvements.

+For Linux systems, you should be able to run the shell script "bld.sh".
+This will build and run the self-test, and will also extract and build (but not run) this README.md's example programs.

 ## Example 1